holiday-in-cambodia/kopuz/README.md

 Kopuz can use YouTube Music as a streaming backend.
 Add it from **Settings → Media servers → Add → YouTube Music**.

-> [!NOTE]
-> No external helper is needed anymore.
-Anonymous playback requires a content PO
-> token, which Kopuz now mints **in-app** with a hidden WebView running
-> YouTube's BotGuard.
-The old `rustypipe-botguard` subprocess is gone, so
-> there's nothing to `cargo install` and it works inside Flatpak.

 ### Choosing a mode

 The setup dialog offers two methods: